 - “I’ve just sent out an email with more details about the upcoming team retreat.
 Please read it carefully and let me know if you have any questions or concerns.”

-15. Use text messaging as an effective tool for remote employee engagement and setting expectations around how they should communicate with key stakeholders and work with their team members.
+15. Use text messaging for employee communication as an effective tool for remote employee engagement and setting expectations around how they should communicate with key stakeholders and work with their team members.

 - “I just wanted to reach out and check in on how you’re settling into your new role.
 Please let me know if you need any help getting started with any of the new systems or processes here at the company.”